 A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
-For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Senate Bill 6254 (SB 6254).
+For the purpose of this review 'health disparities' have been defined as differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
+Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g., access to healthcare, economic stability, racism).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 1550 (HB 1550).

-Staff analyzed the content of SB 6254 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+Staff analyzed the content of HB 1550 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
 We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
 We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.
 More information about key informants and detailed methods are available upon request.

-The following pages provide a detailed analysis of the bill including the logic model, summaries of evidence, and annotated references.
+The following pages provide a detailed analysis of the bill, including the logic model, summaries of evidence, and annotated references.
 The logic model is presented both in text and through a flowchart (Figure 1).
-The logic model includes information on the strength-of-evidence for each relationship.
+The logic model includes information on the strength-of-evidence for each pathway.
 The strength-of-evidence has been defined using the following criteria: